- Johnson review in American Journalism

-- Johnson to keynote conference on media in Central, Eastern Europe
+- Johnson presents work on mass media in Slovakia

-- Johnson to present at Right to Know conference
+- Kelly, Johnson to present at next Research Colloquium

-Specialist on Central & East European media history, and on specialized topics in U.S. journalism history, including World War II correspondent Ernie Pyle, and the historical development of the college press.
+Specialist on Central and East European media history, and on specialized topics in U.S. journalism history, including World War II correspondent Ernie Pyle, and the historical development of the college press.

 Co-author of Eastern European Journalism: Past, Present and Future (1999).
 Has also published Slovakia 1918-1938: Education and the Making of a Nation and numerous articles in Journalism Quarterly, Journalism History, Journalism Educator, Studies on East European Social History, and other books and journals, on mass media and sociocultural development in the Russian and East European area, as well as articles on journalism history in the United States.

-Association for Education in Journalism and Mass Communication (Head, History Division, 1985-86); American Association for the Advancement of Slavic Studies, Slovak Studies Association (president, 1988-90); Czechoslovak History Conference, American Historical Association, Organization of American Historians; Journalism History, corresponding editor, 1985-2000; Kosmas, editorial board, 1996-present; Medijska istraživanja: Znanstveno-stručni časopis za novinarstvo i medije/ Media Research: Croatian Journal for Journalism & the Media, international editorial board, 2002-present; Otázky žurnalistiky (Slovak mass media research journal), editorial board, 2007-present; Global Media Journal--Slovak edition, 2012-present
+Association for Education in Journalism and Mass Communication (Head, History Division, 1985-86); American Association for the Advancement of Slavic Studies, Slovak Studies Association (president, 1988-90); Czechoslovak History Conference, American Historical Association, Organization of American Historians; Journalism History, corresponding editor, 1985-2000; Kosmas, editorial board, 1996-present; Medijska istraživanja: Znanstveno-stručni časopis za novinarstvo i medije/ Media Research: Croatian Journal for Journalism and the Media, international editorial board, 2002-present; Otázky žurnalistiky (Slovak mass media research journal), editorial board, 2007-present; Global Media Journal--Slovak edition, 2012-present

 Past academic positions